addania/coding/src/pages/CSS.md

  color: tile;
 }
 ```
-**B) by class name** - In case of class names we need to pre-pend period in front of the class name.
-They are meant to bee ree-used over many elements.
+**B) by class name** - In case of class names we need to ad period in front of the class name.
+They are meant to be re-used over many elements.

 HTML:
 ```